German lawmakers back new COVID measures after dire warnings

 Wieler warned that hospitals across Germany are struggling to find beds for COVID-19 patients and those with other illnesses.

-Merkel was due to meet the governors of Germany’s 16 states Thursday to discuss joint efforts against the pandemic.
+Merkel was due to meet state governors Thursday to discuss joint efforts against the pandemic.

+Neighboring Austria recorded 15,145 newly confirmed COVID-19 cases in the past 24 hours, authorities said Thursday.

+The country imposed a lockdown on unvaccinated people this week.
+In the capital Vienna, officials sent unsolicited vaccination appointments to some 340,000 residents who haven’t yet received a shot.

 Follow AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic